 Seaplanemagazine Looking For Guest Editors

 Here is an opportunity to become part of the coolest news and story site on seaplane flying!
-Our long-time contributing editor Chris Buckner is departing for the United States to finally finish his pilot training.
-While in training, focus should be on training, so we will see a bit less from him on Seaplanemagazine.com.
+Our long-time contributing editor Chris had to cut back quite a bit due to other commitments and the need to earn a living, so we naturally see a bit less from him on Seaplanemagazine.com.

 As most of you know, the site is a pure product of passion and dedication, with now 24 contributors we have had the privilege of featuring some incredible stories from all over the world.
 From well known writers to people from all walks of life in aviation, we’ve seen great feedback and support.
 While the folks at Wipaire and our community supporters are helping us tremendously to keep the site running, sponsorship or advertising money has been incredibly difficult to gain.